brettlv/brettlv.github.io/_pages/about.md

 Personal Indroduction
 ------
 This is  Bing Lyu (吕兵), born in Fengle Town(丰乐镇), Zhongxiang City(钟祥市), Hubei Province (湖北省), China.
-My English name is brett, which was given by my english foreign teacher during the first year in Lantai middle school.
-My nickname is big bing (大饼)， a kind of round and flat pie.
+My English name is brett, which was given by my English foreign teacher during the first year in Lantai (兰台) middle school.
+My nickname is big bing (大饼), a kind of round and flat pie.
 "Inovtrysuve and luxuriance, keep silent and hungry for pie" is my motto.

 <center class="half">